n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Discord/README.md

 3. Name your bot and copy the link of the webhook.
 4. Paste your webhook into the *Webhook URL* field of the Discord Node.
 5. Enter your message in the *Text* field.
-6. Click on *Exceute Node* to run the workflow. :tada:
+6. Click on *Execute Node* to run the workflow. :tada:

 ![GIF of Webhooks](https://media.giphy.com/media/WtI5wgNkgw0YoNqhfu/giphy.gif)